 How to Improve Class Imbalance using Class Weights in Machine Learning?

 Class imbalance often hinders accurate predictions in machine learning models, a common challenge in binary classification tasks.
 Class imbalance occurs when one class significantly outweighs the other regarding data samples, leading to biased predictions.
 One effective technique for addressing class imbalance is the strategic use of class weights.
 Class weights assign higher weights to the minority class, allowing the model to pay more attention to its patterns and reducing bias towards the majority class.
-This article explores the concept of class weights in machine learning, their significance in handling class imbalance, and practical implementation strategies to improve model performance in imbalanced datasets.
+This article explores the concept of class weights in machine learning, their significance in handling class imbalances, and practical implementation strategies to improve model performance in imbalanced datasets.

 Learning Objective